Project List

 I began with a central question: what are the main user pain points that slow down the course registration process on Path@Penn?

-To explore this, I conducted a Google Forms survey and follow-up interviews with 20 Penn undergraduates who actively use Path@Penn for course registration.
+To explore this, I conducted a Google Forms survey with 15 students and interviews with 5 students who actively use Path@Penn for course registration.

 67% of respondents